-7.8: Endangered Species Act
+7.9: Endangered Species Act

-Coordination with the FWS and the NMFS, pursuant to Section 7 of the Endangered Species Act of 1973, is ongoing.
-Compliance documentation is in progress and is provided in Appendices A1 and A7.
+Coordination with the NMFS, pursuant to Section 7 of the Endangered Species Act of 1973, is complete.
+Compliance documentation is provided in Appendix A1.

-7.9: Marine Mammal Protection Act, 16 U.S.C.
+7.10: Marine Mammal Protection Act, 16 U.S.C.
 1631 et seq.

 The Marine Mammal Protection Act prohibits the take of marine mammals including the West Indian manatee, and all cetaceans found in the Action Area.
-The project is being coordinated with FWS and NMFS.
-No Incidental Take Authorization from the NMFS is anticipated with implementation of the Preferred Alternative.
+Through coordination with NMFS for ESA Section 7 it has been determined that compliance has been met, and no separate coordination is required.
+No Incidental Take Authorization is required with implementation of the Preferred Alternative.

-7.10: Section 106 and 110(f) of the National Historic Preservation Act, 16 U.S.C.
+7.11: Section 106 and 110(f) of the National Historic Preservation Act, 16 U.S.C.
 470 et seq.